In golf a whiff – or a ball whiffed – occurs when a golfer attempts to strike a ball and misses it completely.

 FIX: Bend your knees more than you normally would

 Bending your knees a little more than usual might prove sufficient in getting a clean contact out of a sidehill lie where the ball is below your feet.
 However, you will need to make sure that you keep this knee bend constant throughout impact though.

 Are you standing up at impact?

-In addition and in conjunction with the ball lie situations presented above, a swing error could also contribute to raising the odds of producing whiffed shots.
-Indeed, standing up at impact, which involves the lifting of the upper body during the downswing, raises the arms and hands and as a result can also raise the bottom of the swing arc.
+That’s because standing up at impact, which involves the lifting of the upper body during the downswing, raises the arms and hands and as a result can also raise the bottom of the swing arc.

 FIX: Keep your spine angle constant all the way through impact.